Transport in Sydney in the 2010s: Light rail extensions

 The Inner West Light Rail was extended from Lilyfield to Dulwich Hill in March 2014.
 Like much of the preexisting line, the extension uses the alignment of a disused freight railway.

 The CBD and South East Light Rail is a future line that will operate from Circular Quay at the northern end of the Central Business District to Central station at the southern end, then continuing to the south-eastern suburbs.
 Major construction began in October 2015.
 The line was initially projected to open in early 2019.
 However, the project was extensively delayed, with the line between Circular Quay and Randwick opened on 14 December 2019 and the rest of the stops on the Kingsford branch to open March 2020.

 Parramatta Light Rail is the name given to two planned lines that converge on the Western Sydney centre of Parramatta.
 The first line runs from Carlingford to Westmead via the Parramatta CBD.
-It includes the conversion of most of the under-utilised existing heavy rail Carlingford line to light rail standards.
+It includes the conversion of most of the underused existing heavy rail Carlingford line to light rail standards.
 Construction is expected to begin in 2018 and be completed by 2023.

 The second line branches from the first at Camellia or Rydalmere and heads to the Sydney Olympic Park events precinct.
 The route was originally meant to travel to Strathfield but was redesigned and truncated in October 2017.
 Construction of this line has been deferred.
 To the present day, stations between Camellia and Sydney Olympic Park have never been confirmed.